bentoml/BentoML/docs/source/guides/migration.rst

 ------------

 First, the quickstart project begins by training a classifier Scikit-Learn model from the iris datasets.
-By running the :code:`python train.py`, we obtain a trained classifier model.
+By running :code:`python train.py`, we obtain a trained classifier model.

 .. code-block:: python
     :caption: train.py